andreynovikov4949/Lodgify/README.md

 ## Running tests manually
 To run the test via UI and see the ongoing script run this command and then choose .spec you want to run `npm run cypress:open`

+## Some test should fail
+Some tests are failed because the problems were found:
+*User is unable to create a task with a name that extends max length name* *User is unable to create project with a name that exceeds the maximum character limit* *User is unable to create project that extends the limit*

+Some tests are failing due to ToDoist error
+*User is able to create task with max name*

+If the test fails immediately on `wrap` command or on `wait` command in the middle of the test - please rerun the suite

 ### Note
 Test by commands `npm run clear:run` and `npm run cypress:open` are run in a timezone Asia/Tbilisi due to account settings